the-interaction-department/interactiondepartment.com/README.md

 # interactiondepartment.com
-*🖥️ The Interaction Department Website*
+*The Interaction Department Website 🖥️*

 ## Description
 This website can be found at [interactiondepartment.com](https://interactiondepartment.com/)

-## Dependencies
-- This website uses Bootstrap fro CSS

 ## Tested On
 - Chrome